How To Expertly Create a Learning Management System RFP

 It’s standard practice to assign users different roles to limit access to files, editing tools and reporting functions, allowing them to solely focus on learning.
 In smaller organisations, admin and user roles are often enough.
 Additional roles might be needed for larger organisations to manage external consultants, different cohorts, payment portals and course supervision.

 We’ve found the RFP’s that result in successful tenders are those that make clear what you need a feature to do.
 Your focus when enquiring about features and integrations should be on the what, not the how (that’s for suppliers to worry about).
 Make sure to ask suppliers to specify if a functionality is standard, configurable or customised.

-From eCommerce to webinar platforms and event registration systems, most LMS have the ability to integrate with third party applications—but some may be included as standards while others are seen as extras, meaning they may come with a price tag.
+From eCommerce to webinar platforms and event registration systems, most LMSs have the ability to integrate with third party applications—but some may be included as standards while others are seen as extras, meaning they may come with a price tag.

 Real world impact